lurkny/LinearAlg/README.md

 On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.
 Use of OpenBLAS is strongly recommended on all systems.

-Armadillo 10.x requires a C++ compiler that supports at least the C++11 standard.
-Use Armadillo 9.900 if your compiler only supports the old C++98/C++03 standards.

 On Linux-based systems, install the GCC C++ compiler, which is available as a pre-built package.
 The package name might be `g++` or `gcc-c++` depending on your system.